xyflow/web/README.md

 # xyflow/web

+This monorepo contains our team website and the docs for our libraries.

+- [xyflow.com](https://xyflow.com) - our team website and blog
-This monorepo contains the xyflow website and the documentation sites for React Flow and Svelte Flow.
+- [reactflow.dev](https://reactflow.dev) - the website and documentation for the React Flow library
+- [svelteflow.dev](https://svelteflow.dev) - the website and documentation for the Svelte Flow library

 ## What's inside?